 Take advantage of the opportunity to travel to Bratislava, one of Eastern Europe’s former communist capitals, on a private day trip from Vienna.
-Slovakia‘s capital, which is only an hour’s drive from Austria’s capital, has cobbled squares, baroque architecture, and a fascinating communist history.
+Slovakia‘s capital, which is only an hour’s drive from Austria’s capital, has cobbled squares, baroque architecture, and fascinating communist history.

 Included in this 6-hour private tour are round-trip transportation, a guided walking tour, free time to browse shops, eat, and stroll, as well as historical insight into Bratislava’s time under communist rule.
 In addition, hotel pickup and drop-off are included.